isabella232/help-7/gitbook/superquery/superquery-editor/variables.md

 Arrays are multi-value columns in BigQuery, where an array field contains more than one value (of the same data type).
 You can create variables that contain arrays, and from there, "check" which fields you'd like to include in your query, as shown below.

-You can then use your array variable in your queries — specifically after the IN clause.
+You can then use your array variable in your queries &mdash; specifically after the IN clause.

 To create an Array variable, after selecting the Array data type, enter all of the possible values your array will hold.